The FourFourTwo Preview: Tottenham vs Newcastle

 Facts and figures

-- Spurs have scored at least once in 18 of their last 19 Premier League games against Newcastle.
+- Newcastle have lost 7 of their last 8 matches at top-six teams and have lost by 2 or more goals in 8 of their previous 15 such trips.

-- 0 of the last 17 league meetings between these sides at White Hart Lane has ended as a draw.
+- The Magpies have conceded second-half goals in 16 of their last 20 away games.

-- Newcastle have displayed the most effective offside trap in the league this season (22 opponents snared).
+- Spurs have scored after the break in 13 of their last 20 at home.

 FourFourTwo prediction